tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 When Eddie first encounters Pennywise, the titular "It", he's at a place known to attract hobos and drifters.
 It takes the form of a hobo who's stricken with disease.
 It uses a leper to frighten Eddie instead of your typical horror movie monster.

 \[Quote shown on screen:]
 > One of these fellows had crawled out from under the porch of the house at 29 Neibolt Street one day and had offered to give Eddie a blowjob for a quarter.
-Eddie had backed away, his skin like ice, his mouth as dry as lintballs.
+Eddie had backed away, his skin like ice, his mouth as dry as lint balls.
 One of the hobo's nostrils had been eaten away.
 You could look right into the red, scabby channel.
 >
 > "I-I don't have a quarter" Eddie said, backing toward his bike.
 >